100 Michigan Law Review 2062 (2002)

 Date of Authorship for this Version

 Eskridge, William N. Jr., "Some Effects of Identity-Based Social Movements on Constitutional Law in the Twentieth Century" (2002).
 Faculty Scholarship Series.
-Paper 3767.
+3767.